Lay Bet Calculator

 The second critical function is profit calculation.
 When you win a lay bet, your profit is your stake minus commission.
 If you lay £10 at any odds and it loses, your gross profit is £10.
 But commission is then deducted: at 5%, your net profit is £9.50.
 A calculator handles this automatically.
 More importantly, a good calculator shows what happens in both scenarios — win and lose — so you understand the asymmetric risk-reward before placing the bet.

 Advanced lay bet calculators provide additional features that enhance decision-making.
-Some calculate the break-even odds for matched betting — the lay odds you need to achieve to guarantee profit after commission.
+Some calculate the break-even odds for matched betting — the lay odds you need to achieve to secure profit after commission.
 Others calculate the probability implied by the odds and compare it to your own assessed probability, helping you identify value.
 Some integrate with multiple exchanges to compare commission rates and show which exchange offers the best deal for your specific bet.

 The calculator also serves as a discipline tool.
 By forcing you to input the exact stake, odds, and commission before placing a bet, it creates a moment of reflection.
 Many bettors report that using a calculator prevents impulsive bets because the numbers force you to confront the actual risk.
 If you see that laying £50 at 6.0 odds creates a £250 liability, you might reconsider.
 If you thought you were risking £50 but the calculator shows £250, you've just prevented a potentially catastrophic mistake.